-The Aalborg Portland Holding Group continues to step up its activities for ongoing environmental improvements, reflecting the higher priority accorded to sustainability by society.
-At the same time, weaker market conditions and keen competition mean that renewal and development are essential to maintain sales and competitiveness.
+The Aalborg Portland Holding Group continues to implement and plan climate and environmental improvements, reflecting the high priority given to sustainability by society.
+At the same time, weaker economic conditions and keen competition mean that renewal and development are essential to maintain sales and competitiveness.

-Challenging conditions in certain markets within the Group resulted in large differences in growth and sales opportunities among the business units around the world.
-Thus, progress was recorded in the Nordic countries, Belgium, the USA and China, while conditions in Turkey remained difficult.
+Challenging market conditions in some of the Group's markets - not least influenced by the Covid-19 pandemic - resulted in large differences in growth and sales opportunities among our business entities around the world.
+Accordingly, there was progress in the Nordic countries, Turkey, Egypt and China, and slowdown in Belgium, the USA and Malaysia.

-Overall, earnings realised by the Aalborg Portland Holding Group in 2019 lived up to expectations, except in the case of Turkey.
+Overall, the Aalborg Portland Holding Group realised earnings in 2020 which, taking the Covid-19 situation into consideration, lived up to expectations.

-- In the Nordic & Baltic region, the Group experienced a moderate increase in activity.
-Revenue was EUR 562m, against EUR 554m the previous year, a rise of 2%.
-Sales of cement increased, while sales of ready-mixed concrete experienced moderate decline.
-The upward trend in the export of white cement from Aalborg to nearby markets and to the USA continued in 2019.
-Earnings for the region before depreciation and amortisation (EBITDA) were EUR 136m, against EUR 119m in 2018, an increase of 14%. - The Belgian cement group Compagnie des Ciments Belges S.A.
-(CCB) contributed with revenue of EUR 262m in 2019, against EUR 248m the previous year, an increase of 6%.
-EBITDA was EUR 68m, against EUR 55m in 2018, an increase of 25%. - The Turkish cement group Cimentas experienced extremely difficult market conditions due to political uncertainty, the devaluation of the Turkish lira, and tough price competition.
-Revenue was EUR 128m, against EUR 174m the
+- In the Nordic & Baltic region, the Group experienced unchanged activity and the revenue was EUR 562m, which was on a par with the previous year.
+Sales of cement increased, while sales of ready-mixed concrete showed a moderate decrease, but with a larger fall in Norway.
+Exports of white cement from Aalborg to neighbouring countries and to the USA increased slightly, while some markets, including France, had a decrease due to Covid-19.
+Regional earnings before depreciation and amortisation (EBITDA) were EUR 151m, against EUR 136m in 2019, an increase of 11%. - The Belgian cement group Compagnie des Ciments Belges S.A.
+(CCB) contributed revenue of EUR 253m in 2020, against EUR 262m the previous year, a decrease of 3%.
+EBITDA was EUR 61m, against EUR 68m in 2019, a decrease of 10%.
+The Belgian and French markets experienced a significant decline in April and May as a result of Covid-19. - The Turkish cement group Cimentas continued to experience difficult market conditions due to political uncertainty, the devaluation of the Turkish lira, and tough price competition.
+However, the second half of the year saw significantly improved sales and earnings.
+Revenue was EUR 142m in 2020, against EUR 128m the previous year, an improvement of 11%.
+EBITDA was EUR 7m, against EUR -2m the previous year.

-- previous year, a decrease of 26%.
-EBITDA was EUR -2m, against EUR 23m in 2018. - In the USA, the Group strengthened its position as the global market leader in white cement with the acquisition of an additional stake in Lehigh White Cement Company (LWCC) in April 2018.
-Revenue in 2019 was EUR 151m, against EUR 119m the previous year, and EBITDA was EUR 24m, compared with EUR 17m in 2018. - In Egypt, revenue increased by 31% in 2019 to EUR 36m, and EBITDA doubled to EUR 6m after a difficult 2018. - Finally, progress was reported in China and Malaysia, where revenue from white cement totalled EUR 98m, against EUR 91m the previous year, an increase of 8%.
-EBITDA was EUR 24m, 20% higher than in 2018 (EUR 20m).
+- In the USA, the Group maintained its position as global market leader in white cement through its ownership interest in Lehigh White Cement Company (LWCC).
+Revenue in 2020 was EUR 153m, against EUR 151m the previous year, and EBITDA was EUR 21m, compared with EUR 24m in 2019. - In Egypt, revenue increased by 21% in 2020 to EUR 43m, and EBITDA was EUR 10m, against EUR 6m in 2019. - Finally, in China and Malaysia, revenue from white cement totalled EUR 95m, against EUR 98m the previous year, despite a six-week shutdown of both plants in the spring.
+EBITDA was EUR 24m, on a par with 2019 (EUR 24m).

-Total Group revenue for 2019 amounted to EUR 1,214m, against EUR 1,193m the previous year, an increase of EUR 21m or 2%.
+Total Group revenue for 2020 amounted to EUR 1,225m, against EUR 1,214m the previous year, an increase of EUR 11m or 1%.
+Compared with 2019, revenue measured in EUR was reduced by approx. EUR 51m due to lower average exchange rates on a number of currencies, primarily TRY, NOK and USD.

-Group earnings before depreciation and amortisation (EBITDA) were EUR 255m, 8% higher than in 2018 when EBITDA was EUR 236m.
-The consolidated EBITDA ratio was 21.0%, against 19.8% the previous year.
-The implementation of IFRS 16 on leasing in 2019 positively impacted EBITDA by EUR 24m.
-The impact of IFRS 16 on EBIT and EBT earnings was largely neutral.
+Group earnings before depreciation and amortisation (EBITDA) were EUR 278m, 9% higher than in 2019 when EBITDA was EUR 255m.
+The consolidated EBITDA ratio was 22.7%, against 21.0% the previous year.

-Earnings before interest and tax (EBIT) were EUR 147m, 4% lower than in 2018 when EBIT was EUR 153m.
+Earnings before interest and tax (EBIT) were EUR 175m, 19% higher than in 2019 when EBIT was EUR 147m.

-Net financial items in 2019 amounted to EUR -15m, against EUR 22m the previous year.
-However, net financial items in 2018 were positively impacted by EUR 40m due to an accounting adjustment following the acquisition of control over LWCC in the USA.
-Hereafter, earnings before tax were EUR 132m, compared with EUR 175m in 2018.
+Net financial items in 2020 amounted to an expense of EUR 12m, against EUR 15m the previous year.

+Hereafter, earnings before tax were EUR 162m, compared with EUR 132m in 2019, an increase of 22%.

-A solid balance sheet and strong cash flow from operations
+Solid balance sheet and strong cash flow from operations